Rudxain/blog/post/acoustic-protocol.md

 Because the channels are also hard-coded.
 You can _switch_ channels, but you can't _shift_ them.

+## Error correction
+We haven't even talked about this!
+Oh boy, don't get me started.

+As I previously mentioned, the protocol must protect the signals against:
+- noise
+- reverb ("echo")
+- Doppler Effect

+Noise is mostly impossible to eliminate, unless the receiver has a [secondary mic in the opposite direction](https://en.m.wikipedia.org/wiki/Active_noise_control).
+This is standard for phones, but not laptops and desktops.

+We can protect against noise in general by adding redundancy (see Hamming Codes and Reed-Solomon).

 ## Trivia
 BTW, did you know that lower frequencies have more unique phases available?
 Me neither.
 This makes sense, as higher frequencies can "exhaust" the sampling-rate, reducing the set of possible phases.
-I actually lied, this is only true for frequencies that are half the sampling-rate
+I actually lied, I've only similulated this in my brain with a low frequency wave and a half-sample-rate wave.
+I'm not sure if it's possible to preserve phase information by using a frequency that isn't perfectly half the sample-rate.